bkelien508/2ndChanceGames/README.md

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript functions I created is:

 1. function name ex( animate() )
 .. what function does ex( animate() is used to move the elements in the info div across the screen)